lawalty/studio/README.md

 For running the app on your local machine (`npm run dev`).

 **Action:** Create a new file named `.env.local` in the root directory.
 Copy the contents of the `.env` file into it and fill in the values.
+The Project ID and Storage Bucket have been corrected in the `.env` template to prevent common errors.

 **Variables to set in `.env.local`:**
 *   `NEXT_PUBLIC_FIREBASE_API_KEY`